Install from Source

 Prerequisites

-Before getting started, you'll need these global packages to be installed:
+Before getting started, you'll need these global packages installed:

-- Node.js (v12) - easiest way to install via nvm
+• Node.js (v12) - the easiest way to install is via nvm

-You can read more about engine requirements from package.json on GitHub.
+You can read more about the engine requirements from the package.json on GitHub.

 Fork repository

 First, you'll need to make a fork of the LogChimp repository.
-Click on the fork button right at the top, wait for a copy to be created over on your personal GitHub account, and you should be all set!
+Click on the fork button at the top right, wait for a copy to be created on your personal GitHub account, and you should be all set!

 Install dependencies

-Once you run the command at the root repository, it will install all the required dependencies for client and backend.
+Once you run the command at the root of the repository, it will install all the required dependencies for the client and backend.

-To spin up a database quickly and easily on your local machine, we recommend you to use the PostgreSQL docker image.
+To spin up a database quickly and easily on your local machine, we recommend using the PostgreSQL Docker image.

 docker run -d \